-The Foreign Press Association was founded in New York on 16th February, 1918.
+The Foreign Press Association was founded in New York on 16th February, 1918 as the Association of Foreign Correspondents.
+After the Second World War, the name was changed to the Foreign Press Association to better reflect our membership's titles and positions.
 It has no ties with any government and is free from all national and political bias.
 It is a strictly independent, not-for-profit organization.
 The objects and purpose of the Foreign Press Association are:

 - To further the interests of its members, and to promote their professional and social relationships.